 There are a couple of main areas that should be at the forefront of a senior’s mind in keeping themselves safe in their homes.

 Fall-related injuries are a major concern to many older adults.
 The safety devices and tips we’re mentioning below should be followed by senior citizens living alone.

 Following them can go a long way to help keep independent elderly people out of the emergency room.

 - Sturdy appliances and furniture: Make sure that all railings, appliances, and anything that could fall are secure.
 Seniors should not rely on these to hold onto when moving around their apartment, and keeping these items secure is important in case of accidents.
 Throw rugs should be removed (ideally) or have non-slip mats under them to prevent the possibility of slipping.

-- Minimize clutter: Keep your home free of clutter to avoid tripping and falling on items scattered around.
+- Minimize clutter: Keep your home free of clutter and exposed electrical cords to avoid tripping and falling on items scattered around.
 This includes cords that should be kept out of walking areas.

-- Bathroom safety: Make sure non-slip bathmats are present and grab rails are installed, if needed.
+- Bathroom safety: Make sure non-slip bathmats are present and grab bars are installed if needed.
 Many accidents occur in the bathroom because of how slippery floors can be when wet.
 Take proper precautions to keep these areas dry and safe.
 Set hot water tanks at a temperature of 120 degrees to avoid getting scalded when bathing.

 Securing The Physical Building

 Install Deadbolt Locks

 Also, always change the existing locks if you move to a new home.

 Don’t Leave Your Windows Open At Night